Ivo-Balbaert/The_Way_to_Mojo/README.md

-# The Book Of Mojo
+# The Way to Mojo

 A gradual guide to discover and learn the Mojo programming language.
 At the moment, these are mostly notes from all Mojo material (website, GitHub, videos, articles, social media, examples) I am working through.